E-Sh4rk/EmeraldACE_tuto/hex-editor.md

 # Hexadecimal editor

 In this tutorial, we will implement an hexadecimal editor inside the box storage.
-We will then implement a hack that will make the hex editor start by pressing L+R. This hack will be persistent (it will stay after a save/reset), but you will be able to enable/disable it when you want.
+We will then implement a launcher that will make the hex editor start by pressing L+R. This hack will be persistent (it will stay after a save/reset), but you will be able to enable/disable it when you want.

 **Credits:** This tutorial is an adapation of [this article on Hatena Blog](https://bzl.hatenablog.com/entry/2019/09/29/182642).
 Credits for the implementation of the hexadecimal editor goes to the author of this article.
 For my part, I analyzed and brought some minor changes to the implementation so that it can work within the English version.